 Nicasio I. Alcantara, Filipino, 76 years old, is the Chairman and President of ACR Mining Corporation and Chairman of Conal Corporation.
 He currently serves as the Chairman of the Corporate Governance Committee of BDO Private Bank, Inc. and is a member of the Bank's Audit Committee and Related Party Transactions Committee.
 His currently a Director of Alsons Corporation, Alsons Development and Investment Corporation and several other prestigious corporations.
-Prior to this, Mr. Alcantara also held the position of Chairman and President in various corporations, namely, Petron Corporation, Alsons Consolidated Resource Inc., Iligan Cement Corporation, Alsons Cement Corporation, Northern Mindanao Power Corporation.
+Prior to this, Mr. Alcantara also held the position of Chairman and President in various corporations, namely, Petron Corporation, Alsons Consolidated Resource Inc., Iligan Cement Corporation, Alsons Cement Corporation, Northern Mindanao Power Corporation, Refractories Corporation of the Philippines, and Alsons Insurance Brokers Corporation.
 He was also the Chairman of Alsons Prime Investments Corporation.
 Mr. Alcantara holds a Masters degree in Business Administration (MBA) from Sta.
 Clara University, California, and a Bachelor of Science degree in Business Administration from Ateneo de Manila University.